Jon Favreau: Unreleased projects

+In 1997, Favreau was working on a Miramax project The Marshal of Revelation, an offbeat Western featuring "a Hasidic Jewish gunslinger."

 A motion-captured animated film titled Neanderthals was in development at Sony Pictures Animation in the mid-2000s that Favreau would have written and produced, but the project was cancelled sometime in 2008 after four years in development.

-In November 2010, it was reported that Favreau will direct a film titled Magic Kingdom, based on The Walt Disney Company's theme park of the same name.
-In July 2012, Favreau reported officially that he was working on the film.
-In 2014, he stated that he still had interest in the project, and that he could direct it after finishing filming The Jungle Book.
+In November 2010, it was reported that Favreau would direct a film titled Magic Kingdom, based on The Walt Disney Company's theme park of the same name.
+In July 2012, Favreau reported that he was officially working on the film.
+In 2014, he stated that he still had interest in the project, and that he could direct it after finishing filming The Jungle Book (2016).

+In October 2012, Favreau was attached to direct the racing film Battle for Bonneville about the story of Art and Walt Arfons, with Ryan Reynolds set to star as one of the leads.
+New Regency was in negotiations to acquire the package.
+The script was written by Dan Gilroy.
+Favreau also was additionally developing to direct Jersey Boys at the time, and wanted to follow it with Battle for Bonneville.

-In November 2012, it was said that Favreau was being considered to direct Star Wars: The Force Awakens, along with David Fincher, Brad Bird, Matthew Vaughn and Ben Affleck, but J. J. Abrams was selected to direct the film.
+In November 2012, it was said that Favreau – along with David Fincher, Brad Bird, Matthew Vaughn and Ben Affleck – was being considered to direct Star Wars: The Force Awakens, but the choice fell on J. J. Abrams.
 In June 2015, Favreau stated that although he would not be working on the Star Wars anthology films, he could work on future Star Wars movies at some point.
 Favreau later worked with the franchise on the live action series The Mandalorian.

 In December 2013, Will Ferrell stated that he did not want to make a sequel to Elf.
 Despite this, during an interview in January 2016, Favreau stated that a sequel could possibly be made.
 The next month however, Ferrell reiterated that it was unlikely that the sequel would happen and that he still did not want to return to the role.

+In April 2016, it was reported that Favreau would return to direct the sequel to his critically acclaimed live-action adaptation of The Jungle Book.
+Early pre-production of the sequel had begun by June 12, 2018, with Justin Marks, who wrote the previous film, having written an early draft for the film.

 Personal life

 Favreau married Joya Tillem, a physician, on November 24, 2000.
-The couple have a son, Max Favreau (who appeared as a boy in Iron Man 2 later reported to be retroactively a young Peter Parker in the MCU), and two daughters.
+The couple has a son and two daughters.
 Tillem is the niece of lawyer/talk show host Len Tillem.

 Favreau credits the role-playing game Dungeons & Dragons with giving him "a really strong background in imagination, storytelling, understanding how to create tone and a sense of balance."